Author Guidelines

 Declaration of interest

-All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
+All authors must disclose any financial and personal relationships with other individuals or organizations that could inappropriately influence (bias) their work.
 Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
-If there are no conflicts of interest, then please state this: 'There is no Conflicts of interest'.
+If there are no conflicts of interest, please state: 'There are no conflicts of interest.

 Changes to authorship

-Authors are expected to consider carefully the list and order of authors before submitting their manuscript and provide the definitive list of authors at the time of the original submission.
-Any addition, deletion or rearrangement of author names in the authorship list should be made only before the manuscript has been accepted and only if approved by the journal Editor.
-To request such a change, the Editor must receive the following from the corresponding author: (a) the reason for the change in author list and (b) written confirmation (e-mail, letter) from all authors that they agree with the addition, removal or rearrangement.
-In the case of addition or removal of authors, this includes confirmation from the author being added or removed.
-Only in exceptional circumstances will the Editor consider the addition, deletion or rearrangement of authors after the manuscript has been accepted.
-While the Editor considers the request, publication of the manuscript will be suspended.
+Authors are expected to carefully consider the list and order of authors before submitting their manuscript and provide the definitive list of authors at the time of the original submission.
+Any addition, deletion, or rearrangement of author names in the authorship list should be made only before the manuscript has been accepted and only if approved by the journal Editor.
+To request such a change, the Editor must receive the following from the corresponding author: (a) the reason for the change in the author list and (b) written confirmation (e-mail or letter) from all authors stating their agreement with the addition, removal, or rearrangement.
+In the case of the addition or removal of authors, this includes confirmation from the author being added or removed.
+Only in exceptional circumstances will the Editor consider the addition, deletion, or rearrangement of authors after the manuscript has been accepted.
+During the Editor's consideration of the request, publication of the manuscript will be suspended.

 Peer-review process: